4-manifold: Failure of the Whitney trick in dimension 4

 According to Frank Quinn, "Two n-dimensional submanifolds of a manifold of dimension 2n will usually intersect themselves and each other in isolated points.
 The "Whitney trick" uses an isotopy across an embedded 2-disk to simplify these intersections.
 Roughly speaking this reduces the study of n-dimensional embeddings to embeddings of 2-disks.
 But this is not a reduction when the dimension is 4: the 2-disks themselves are middle-dimensional, so trying to embed them encounters exactly the same problems they are supposed to solve.
 This is the phenomenon that separates dimension 4 from others."

 Geometrization in dimension four

-The uniformization theorem for two-dimensional surfaces, which states that every simply connected Riemann surface can be given one of three geometries (Euclidean, spherical, or hyperbolic).
-In dimension 3 it is not always possible to assign a geometry to a closed 3-manifold but the resolution of the Geometrization conjecture, proposed by Thurston (1982), implies that closed 3-manifolds can be decomposed into geometric pieces.
+The uniformization theorem for two-dimensional surfaces states that every simply connected Riemann surface can be given one of three geometries (Euclidean, spherical, or hyperbolic).
+In dimension 3, it is not always possible to assign a geometry to a closed 3-manifold but the resolution of the geometrization conjecture, proposed by Thurston (1982), implies that closed 3-manifolds can be decomposed into geometric pieces.